-The Adobe Falls Faculty/Staff Housing site will serve as the location for a mixture of housing uses for faculty and staff.
-Due to the deep canyon formed by the passage of Alvarado Creek over the Adobe Falls (a series of falls and plunge pools), the site will be developed in two separate areas to avoid the stream channel, adjacent steep slopes, and riparian habitat areas.
-The western portion would include townhomes and condominiums, while the eastern portion would include townhomes and condominiums, while the eastern portion would include townhomes and condominiums, while the eastern portion would include townhomes and condominiums, while the eastern portion would include townhomes.
-Both segments would contain ancillary facilities, including vehicle parking, outdoor parks, and open space.
+The Adobe Falls Faculty/Staff Housing Site will serve as the location for a mixture of housing uses for faculty and staff.
+Due to the deep canyon formed by the passage of Alvarado Creek over the "Adobe Falls" (a series of falls and plunge pools), the site will be developed in two separate areas to avoid the stream channel, adjacent steep slopes, and riparian habitat areas.
+The western portion would include townhomes and/or condominiums, while the eastern portion would include townhomes.
+Both segments would contain ancillary facilities including vehicle parking, outdoor parks and open space.
 The two developed areas of the site would be surrounded by open space.
 Extensions of Adobe Falls Road and Mill Peak Road would provide ingress and egress to the site.
-Approximately 13 acres of the 32-acre site would remain in open space and be designated as an SDSU Field Station site.
+Approximately 13 acres of the 32 acre site would remain in open space and be designated as an SDSU Field Station site.

-The planned design includes approximately 370 townhome and condominium units and accessory uses such as trails through the adjacent open space.
-This project component would include the upper village (on the east half of the site) to be assessed at the project level and the lower village (on the west half of the site) to be assessed at the program level.
-It is likely that the upper village would be constructed first, with the lower village being constructed at an undetermined time in the future.
+The planned design includes up to 348 town home and condominium units, and accessory uses such as trails through the adjacent open space.
+This project component would include the upper village (on the east half of the site) to be assessed at the project level, and the lower village (on the west half of the site) to be assessed at the program level.
+The upper village would be constructed first, with the lower village planned for future construction at some undetermined time in the future following completion of the upper village area.